The Forces Driving Middle-Aged White People's 'Deaths Of Despair'

 On the original discovery of rising mortality rates for middle-aged whites

-Deaton: Mortality rates have been going down forever.
-There's been a huge increase in life expectancy and reduction in mortality over 100 years or more, and then for all of this to suddenly go into reverse [for whites aged 45 to 54], we thought it must be wrong.
+Angus Deaton: Mortality rates have been going down forever.
+There's been a huge increase in life expectancy and reduction in mortality over 100 years or more, and then for all of this to suddenly go into reverse [for whites ages 45 to 54], we thought it must be wrong.
 We spent weeks checking out numbers because we just couldn't believe that this could have happened, or that if it had, someone else must have already noticed.
 It seems like we were right and that no one else had picked it up.

 We knew the proximate causes — we know what they were dying from.
 We knew suicides were going up rapidly, and that overdoses mostly from prescription drugs were going up, and that alcoholic liver disease was going up.
 The deeper questions were why those were happening — there's obviously some underlying malaise, reasons for which we [didn't] know.

-Note: A previous version of this story incorrectly spelled Anne Case's first name as Ann.